upslopeio/ibm-cloud-garage-training/tekton/README.md

 If successful, the Pipeline Run URL is printed out.
 CMD+click on the URL to open in your default browser and see if the pipeline passes or fails.

-> 🛑 &nbsp;&nbsp; If the pipeline fails, use the troubleshooting tables below to fix the failure:

 1. Run `oc console` to open a console
 1. In the sidebar, go to Pipelines
 1. Click the latest Pipeline Run
 1. Verify that your `test` stage passes

+> NOTE: the pipeline WILL FAIL!
+That's fine.
+The next few steps will fix it.

 ## Adding the Dockerfile